 I am 22 and leaning over the side of a ship, staring into the inquisitive, fearless of eyes of a polar bear.
 It struts up and down the iceberg below, wriggling its enormous, fluffy bottom and flicking its tongue out to taste my scent.
 The Arctic sea stretches out, a jigsaw of white ice, cracking and fracturing beneath the heaving weight of our ship.
 My hands are freezing under my gloves, my eyes are tired from the rude awakening of the polar bear call, but I can’t feel any of that- it’s just me and the bear; a meeting of two different worlds.

 I am 23 and sitting in a bar in Franz Josef, New Zealand, with two wonderful friends I’ve met travelling.
 I’m holding a cool glass of white wine and listening to a musician called Gideon.
 He’s a one man band and sings so sincerely and hauntingly, travelling with his music on the kindness of others.
 He’s singing a song about his step brother, who turns out to be a crab, and we are all laughing.
 Tomorrow, I’m going to climb the daunting Franz Josef Glacier, but right now, all I care about is the music and the wine and the company.

 I am 25 and lying on my belly on a big flat slab of rock by a lagoon on an island in Croatia.
 The sun warms my back and the stone underneath me radiates heat on my tummy and legs.
 I squint up at my boyfriend who is attempting – and failing – to climb a rope swing in the middle of the water.
 The water underneath the rope is so deep that it’s black.
 Fathomless.
 But no matter how many times he falls off, he just keeps hauling himself back out again.
 I go back to my book, smiling.

-So here’s to a 2014 of more travel moments and moments full stop.
+So here’s to next year of more travel moments and moments full stop.
 Experience, embrace and enjoy.
 Happy New Year.